dragon66/icafe/README.md

 JPEG ICC Profile support (inserting, extracting ICC profile)

-You can find examples showcasing the usage of this library on the wiki page!
+Go to the wiki page to see this library in action!